nuwcru/readme-template/README.md

 ## General Project File Structure
-To avoid project chaotic project folders, it helps to organize files into a common structure.
+To avoid chaotic project folders, it helps to organize files into a common structure.
 This is just an example, so keep in mind that the files and their descriptions will be unique to each project.
 ```
 ├── .gitignore               <- Files that should be ignored by git.
 |